JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 It's designed to be fast, easy to use, and to automatically generate API documentation.

-{{% details title="Tradeoff | PG vs Local Storage... 🚀" closed="true" %}}
+{{% details title="interactive API documentation out of the box..." closed="true" %}}

+It automatically generates two different documentation UIs based on the OpenAPI standard.

+* **Swagger UI**: Accessible at `/docs`, this is a fully interactive interface where you can see all your API endpoints, their expected parameters, and their response models.
+You can also make live requests directly from the browser to test your endpoints.

+> This is what you see at `http://localhost:3900/docs` in your example.

+* **ReDoc**: Accessible at `/redoc`, this is a more compact and elegant documentation UI that is better for viewing the API reference.
+It is designed to be read like a single-page document.

+This automatic documentation is a core feature of FastAPI and is enabled by default.

+It's a key advantage because it eliminates the need for manual documentation, ensuring your API docs are always up-to-date with your code.

 {{% /details %}}

+{{% details title="Whats that cool SWAGger UI..." closed="true" %}}

+A Swagger UI is an interactive, web-based documentation interface for an API.
+It automatically generates a visual representation of your API, allowing developers to interact with and understand the endpoints without needing to write any code.

+Why it Matters

+The Swagger UI is a crucial tool for modern API development because it directly addresses several common challenges:

+* **Discoverability**: It makes an API's functionality immediately discoverable.
+Developers can browse a complete list of endpoints, their methods (GET, POST, PUT, DELETE), and the paths they use, all in one place.
+* **Ease of Use**: It turns API documentation into a live, interactive tool.
+Users can try out the API directly from the UI by filling out forms for parameters and request bodies, then executing the request to see the response.
+This dramatically simplifies the process of learning and testing an API.
+* **Consistency**: When a framework like **FastAPI** generates a Swagger UI, it does so directly from the code.
+This ensures that the documentation is always up-to-date with the latest version of the API, eliminating the risk of outdated or inaccurate docs.
+* **Collaboration**: It serves as a single source of truth for the API's contract.
+Both frontend and backend developers can use it to agree on data models and endpoints, which improves collaboration and reduces miscommunication.

+{{% /details %}}

-### How it Relates to Redux, Dexie, and Local Storage
+{{% details title="How FASTAPI Relates to Redux, Dexie, and Local Storage... 🚀" closed="true" %}}

-FastAPI, Redux, and Dexie/local storage all deal with data, but they operate at completely different levels of the application stack.
+FastAPI, [Redux, and Dexie/local storage](https://jalcocert.github.io/JAlcocerT/pocketbase/#local-vs-session-storage) all deal with data.

+But they operate at completely different levels of the application stack.

 * **FastAPI is the backend.** 💻 It's the server-side technology that runs on a remote machine.

 Its job is to handle requests from clients (like a web browser), interact with a database (like PostgreSQL, MySQL, etc.), and send back responses.

-It doesn't run in the user's browser.
+It doesn't run in the user's browser!

 * **Redux, Dexie, and local storage are frontend technologies.** 🌐 They all run directly in the user's browser and manage data on the client side.